ucheetah/ucheetah.github.io/_posts/2024-06-11-exo-viz-cluster.md

 If worked has piqued your interest on exoplanet science, here are a few resources I've enjoyed in creating this project:
 <div style="height: 10px;"></div>
 <ul>
-<li><strong><a href="https://astrobiology.com/2023/05/discovery-of-69-new-exoplanets-using-machine-learning.html" target="blank">Discovery of 69 New Exoplanets Using Machine Learning</a></strong> - Incredible usage of a deep learning algorithm called ExoMiner and the technique of multiplicity to identify new planets.</li>
+<li><u><a href="https://astrobiology.com/2023/05/discovery-of-69-new-exoplanets-using-machine-learning.html" target="blank">Discovery of 69 New Exoplanets Using Machine Learning</a></u> - Incredible usage of a deep learning algorithm called ExoMiner and the technique of multiplicity to identify new planets.</li>
-  <li><strong><a href="https://www.astronomy.com/science/chinas-ambitious-plan-to-find-the-first-earth-2-0/" target="blank">China's Ambitious Plan to Find the First Earth 2.0</a>
+  <li><u><a href="https://www.astronomy.com/science/chinas-ambitious-plan-to-find-the-first-earth-2-0/" target="blank">China's Ambitious Plan to Find the First Earth 2.0</a>
-</strong> - A look into China's efforts to launch a new telescope in 2026 that will devote itself to finding a habitable Earth-like exoplanet.</li>
+</u> - A look into China's efforts to launch a new telescope in 2026 that will devote itself to finding a habitable Earth-like exoplanet.</li>
-<li><strong><a href="https://webbtelescope.org/contents/articles/webbs-impact-on-exoplanet-research" target="blank">Webb's Impact on Exoplanet Research</a></strong> - Dives in to the to-be-seen impact of the James Webb Space Telescope on exoplanet science, which introduced novel exoplanet detection techniques into the fold.</li>
+<li><u><a href="https://webbtelescope.org/contents/articles/webbs-impact-on-exoplanet-research" target="blank">Webb's Impact on Exoplanet Research</a></u> - Dives in to the to-be-seen impact of the James Webb Space Telescope on exoplanet science, which introduced novel exoplanet detection techniques into the fold.</li>
-<li><strong><a href="https://www.explore-exoplanets.eu" target="blank">Explore exoplanets: The knowledge server - Exoplanets</a></strong> - A very complete and rich EU-based exoplanet learning hub.</li>
+<li><u><a href="https://www.explore-exoplanets.eu" target="blank">Explore exoplanets: The knowledge server - Exoplanets</a></u> - A very complete and rich EU-based exoplanet learning hub.</li>
 </ul>
 <div style="height: 10px;"></div>
 Some technical resources and tools I found helpful for this work:
 <ul>
   <li>
-    <strong><a href="https://www.sonofacorner.com/beautiful-tables/" target="blank"> Beautiful Tables in Matplotlib, a Tutorial</a></strong> and <strong><a href="https://matplotlib.org/matplotblog/posts/how-to-create-custom-tables/?ref=sonofacorner.com" target="blank"> How to create custom tables</a></strong> - Great tutorials on creating custom tables.
+    <u><a href="https://www.sonofacorner.com/beautiful-tables/" target="blank"> Beautiful Tables in Matplotlib, a Tutorial</a></u> and <u><a href="https://matplotlib.org/matplotblog/posts/how-to-create-custom-tables/?ref=sonofacorner.com" target="blank"> How to create custom tables</a></u> - Great tutorials on creating custom tables.
   </li>
 <li>
-<strong><a href="https://matplotlib.org/stable/users/explain/customizing.html" target="blank">Customizing Matplotlib with style sheets and rcParams</a></strong> - Comprehensive from-the-source demo on customizing Matplotlib style.
+<u><a href="https://matplotlib.org/stable/users/explain/customizing.html" target="blank">Customizing Matplotlib with style sheets and rcParams</a></u> - Comprehensive from-the-source demo on customizing Matplotlib style.
 </li>
-  <li><strong><a href="https://projects.susielu.com/viz-palette" target="blank">Viz Palette</a></strong> - Outstanding and flexible palette tool to pick and test out your color schemes.</li>
+  <li><u><a href="https://projects.susielu.com/viz-palette" target="blank">Viz Palette</a></u> - Outstanding and flexible palette tool to pick and test out your color schemes.</li>
 <li>
-<strong><a href="https://python-graph-gallery.com/lollipop-plot/" target="blank">Lollipop chart | The Python Graph Gallery</a></strong> - Short intro to lollipop plot smart barplot alternative to avoid <a href="https://en.wikipedia.org/wiki/Moir%C3%A9_pattern" target="blank">Moiré patterns</a>.
+<u><a href="https://python-graph-gallery.com/lollipop-plot/" target="blank">Lollipop chart | The Python Graph Gallery</a></u> - Short intro to lollipop plot smart barplot alternative to avoid <u><a href="https://en.wikipedia.org/wiki/Moir%C3%A9_pattern" target="blank">Moiré patterns</a></u>.
 </li>
 </ul>